GreedFall: Sales

 The PlayStation 4 version of GreedFall sold 13,292 physical copies within its first week on sale in Japan, making it the seventh bestselling retail game of the week in the country.
 It was confirmed in November 2020 that Greedfall had sold over one million copies worldwide.
 By May 2022, the game had shipped two million copies.

 Prequel

-A prequel titled GreedFall 2: The Dying World was announced on May 18, 2022.
-It is expected to be released for PlayStation 5 and Xbox Series X/S in 2026.
+A prequel titled GreedFall: The Dying World was announced on May 18, 2022.
+It was released for PlayStation 5, Xbox Series X/S, and Steam on March 12, 2026.